codefresh-io/docs.codefresh.io/_docs/products/about-products.md

   Managing complex Argo CD applications across multiple Environments can be challenging.
   By grouping similar Argo CD applications into a unit, Products allow you to also efficiently manage them cohesively.

-* **Bridging applications and Environments**
+* **Bridging applications and environments**
-  Products act as a bridge between applications and their respective Environments.
+  Products act as a bridge between applications and their respective environments.
 By linking applications to Products, you can easily track their deployment across different environments, providing clarity and control over your deployment pipelines.

+* **Deployment visibility**
+  Deploying a product generates a release that provides a comprehensive view of the entire deployment process.
+This includes visualization of Promotion Workflows across all environments, and detailed insights into issue tracking, Git activity, and other actions that led to the deployment, giving developers and stakeholders a clear understanding of the process.

 * **Effortless creation**
   As with Environments, creating a Product is equally straightforward.
 You can create Products from the UI, or declaratively through annotations in your application manifests.

 * **Real-time insights with integrated views**
   The Products dashboard offers three distinct views - Pods, Git, and Features.
 These views provide real-time insights into the changes in the application repo, deployment details, code changes, and feature tracking.
 Whether you're a developer tracking the latest commits or a project manager monitoring feature releases, these integrated views offer valuable insights tailored to your role.

 ##### How do you view applications by Product?